 Melodists can store patch and harmony settings, and these are displayed in the patch area of the Melodist selection screen.
-You can also set the instrument to change each chorus (for example from vibes to guitar to piano).

-You can over-ride the settings of the current Melodist and choose your own patch, harmony, and change instrument settings in these controls.
+By default, Melodists use RealStyles instead of MIDI styles, but if you prefer the MIDI styles, disable the "Use RealStyles" checkbox.
+You can also set the instrument to change each chorus.
+You can override the settings of the current Melodist and choose your own patch, harmony, and change instrument settings in these controls.